 - Collaborative, Compassionate Care of Nerve Pain and Paralysis

 With a team of neurological, orthopaedic and vascular surgeons and other specialists, the Peripheral Nerve Center offers advanced, comprehensive treatment of nerve injuries and disorders.
+The team includes neurological surgeon Vikram Prabhu, MD, an expert in treating nerve tumors and peripheral nerve entrapment.

 - A Team Approach to Advanced Treatment of Peripheral Nerve Disorders